Elewekeadanma/Performance_Metrics_BI/README.md

 June has the highest output
 May shows a drop in productivity
 Overall trend: dip in May → strong rebound in June

+Key Takeaways

+Slight decline in overall Confluence score
+Content creation peaked in June
+Editing activity is dominated by one user, but otherwise evenly distributed Dashboard is interactive, allowing filtering by user and time period